leebond/github.io/README.md

 ### Create a database User
-your database comes clean with no users created, you can create a user account for your specific needs with the following command by running the below in the DBMS GUI as SYSTEM admin `CREATE USER student IDENTIFIED BY studentpassword GRANT ALL PRIVILEGES TO student
+your database comes clean with no users created, you can create a user account for your specific needs with the following command by running the below in the DBMS GUI as SYSTEM admin `CREATE USER student IDENTIFIED BY studentpassword;

+GRANT ALL PRIVILEGES TO student;

 DEFAULT TABLESPACE USERS TEMPORARY TABLESPACE TEMP;`

 ### Log in to your newly created user